ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 E.g., `<Class_Name>_get<FIELD_NAME>()` and `<Class_Name>_set<FIELD_NAME>(<type> arg)`

 #### External Interop Functions
 These external interop functions are module private and they take the fully-qualified Java method name as the function it is calling.
-However, if overloaded methods exists, a numeric suffix will be appended at the end.
+However, if overloaded methods exist, a numeric suffix will be appended at the end.

 E.g., Generated external interop function for `close()` method of `java.io.FileInputStream` will be as follows.
 ```ballerina